Division of Biosphere Science

 Laboratory and Field Work in Biosphere Science II

-You can learn the techniques related to environmental molecular biology.
+You can learn the methodology and techniques related to environmental molecular biology.

 • Kyoko MIWA (Faculty of Environmental Earth Science)